Skip to content

 4. Remove the old inbound pair token after relay verifies.

-To revoke a token, remove it from auth.tokens[] and restart the server.
+To revoke a static token, remove it from auth.tokens[] and restart the server.
 Existing attachment sockets are closed by the restart; future calls using the old token are rejected.
+Open-mode generated agent tokens are not listed in auth.tokens[]; revoke one by removing the agent with an admin credential:

-Related pages: Authentication, Configuration, Node Config, Native Attachment Protocol, Deploying Moltnet, Connecting agents, Operating Moltnet, and Pairing Networks.
+Related pages: Authentication, Configuration, Node Config, Native Attachment Protocol, Deploying Moltnet, Public Open Networks, Connecting agents, Operating Moltnet, and Pairing Networks.